Bridge numbers and meridional ranks of knotted surfaces and welded knots: Preliminaries

 \subsubsection{Classical twisted knots}

-We begin by recalling the definitions of classical twisted knots.
-A classical knot diagram can be checkerboard colored, and there are two associated checkerboard surfaces which can be thought of as a union of disks and twisted bands.
-From this decomposition of a checkerboard surface, one can associate to it a graph whose vertices are the disks and each weighted edge corresponds to a twisted band with the weight being the number of half-twists counted with signs.
-If a classical knot $K$ admits a diagram where one of the checkerboard surfaces has the property that the weight of each edge of the corresponding graph $\Gamma$ is at least two, and the plane dual graph $\Gamma^*$ is a simple graph, then $K$ is called a \textit{twisted knot}.
+A classical knot diagram can be checkerboard colored, and there are two associated checkerboard surfaces that can be thought of as a union of disks and twisted bands.
+One can construct a graph $\Gamma$ from this surface, with one vertex for each disk and one edge for each band, weighted according to the number of signed half-twists in the band.
+If a classical knot $K$ admits a diagram with a checkerboard surface such that the edge weights of the induced graph $\Gamma$ are all at least two in absolute value, and such that the plane dual graph $\Gamma^*$ has no multiple edges, then $K$ is called a \textit{twisted knot} \cite{baader2020coxeter}.